cdapio/coopr/docs/docs/source/rest/templates.rst

 .. include:: /rest/rest-links.rst

-TheREST APIs allow you to create templates describing different types of clusters.
+The REST APIs allow you to create templates describing different types of clusters.
 For example, there may be a template for Hadoop clusters, a template for LAMP clusters, a template for Solr clusters, etc. Templates contain enough information that a user only needs to specify a template and a number of machines to create a cluster.
 This is done by first describing the set of services, hardware types, and image types that a cluster is compatible with.
 Next, default values for provider, services, and configuration are given, with optional defaults for